 The potential is there

-Around a billion Earth-like planets are estimated to inhabit our galaxy, making the potential for life extremely high.
+Around between 300 million to 40 billion Earth-like planets are estimated to inhabit our galaxy, making the potential for life extremely high.
 The recent discovery of a super-Earth planet 31 light-years away, and that it could harbor life, suggests that there could be a potentially habitable world outside of our solar system.
 Even within our own solar system there are several celestial bodies boasting the potential to support life.
 Jupiter’s icy moon, Europa, for example, contains both a source of radiation strong enough to lead to chemical reactions and evidence of an ocean similar to Earth’s.
 Similarly, the conditions of Saturn’s moon, Enceladus, could already support an Earth-born microbe (a microscopic organism that is too small to be seen with the naked eye), what with its liquid ocean and hydrothermal reactions.
 While many speculate that the life we uncover on these moons will likely be microbial, it would be the first step in learning how to search for more complex life forms within our galaxy.

 We don’t know how to look

 We may utilize different ways of communication than our extraterrestrial counterparts, which explains why we haven’t yet made contact with one another – our technologies may not have developed to be compatible with one another.
 Bacteria and neurons, for example, existed long before we had the means to acknowledge them; it just took a while for us to learn how to see them.
 Also, while radio signals have been our go-to method for reaching out into interstellar territory, we’ve only had access to this technology for a relatively short amount of time.
 Radio travels at light-year speed; meaning, if we’ve been sending out signals for 100 years, only planets within 100 light-years of us would have been able to receive said signals.
 Just because we don’t yet know how to make contact with species outside of our own doesn’t mean they don’t exist.